• Skip to primary navigation

 thin pancake

-Swedish oat pancakes
+Swedish oat crepes

 Easy crepe-like thin pancakes made with rolled oats in a blender.